19002093/AMLS_22-23_SN19002093/README.md

 # Organization

+A1, A2, B1, B2 includes the code for one task.

+Datasets should include celeba (5000 jpg and label.csv), celeba_test (1000 jpg and label.csv), cartton_set (10000 png and label.csv), cartoon_set_test(2500 png and label.csv).

-Four files of tasks could be run together by "main.py".
+Four files of tasks (A1, A2, B1, B2) could be run together by "main.py".

 If running files by "main.py", please use the absolute path in all codes.